 Using the Record Office

-Please note the Record Office will close at 5pm on Monday 23rd December 2013 and will open again at 9am on Thursday 2nd January 2014.
+Please note the Record Office will close at 5pm on Thursday 19th April 2014 and will reopen again at 9am on Tuesday 23rd April 2014.

 On arriving at the Record Office you should report to the Enquiries Desk in the Search Room.
 You will be asked to sign the Visitors' Book and issued with a reader's ticket, if you do not already have one.
 There are two types of tickets available: